Shekharrajak/PyCon2019/README.md

 Example programs and Content are being updateed :

-- Python Program
+- Pure Python Program and benchmarks
-- Problem with pure Python Program
+- Existing ways to boost the performance
 - You might have tried these solutions: ..
 - Parallel computing for independent statements in Python
-- Available library for parallel scientific computing
+- Available library for parallel scientific computing by SciPy and other communities
-- You have GPU card (NVIDIA) in your system
+- You have GPU card (NVIDIA) in your system ?
 - Why not use it for Programming.
 - CUDA program
 - Use it in Python